sftcd/policies-consultation/Conflict-of-Interest-00.md

-IETF LLC CONFLICT OF INTEREST POLICY
+Internet Architecture Board CONFLICT OF INTEREST POLICY

 Who is a Covered Individual?
 The set of Internet Architecture Board (IAB) members (collectively, “Covered Individuals”).